JunhoKim7/micro-blog2/README.md

-# HobbyHub
+# Jibber Jabber

 ## Project Overview

-**HobbyHub** is an online platform where users can post and share content related to their hobbies and interests.
+**Jibber Jabber** is an online chatroom platform where users can post and share content about their interests, ideas, have conversations, debates, and express the thoughts swimming around their head.
 The site allows users to create posts, like or dislike content, interact through messages, and manage their profiles.
-It's a social hub for hobby enthusiasts to connect, share, and discover new activities.
+It's a friendly and safe virtual environment for like minded individuals to connect, share, and discover new friends.

 ## Table of Contents
 1. [Features](#features)